 - Foreign objects in the ear

 At Elk Grove Hearing Care, our friendly and professional audiology staff offers several treatment options to address your tinnitus.
-In order to determine which treatment plan would work best for your individual situation, your hearing loss doctor will need to take an in-depth look at your medical history, learn about any present medical conditions or concerns, get a complete list of current medications and perform a full hearing evaluation.
+In order to determine which treatment plan would work best for your individual situation, your tinnitus expert will need to take an in-depth look at your medical history, learn about any present medical conditions or concerns, get a complete list of current medications and perform a full hearing evaluation.
 We often offer counseling services in conjunction with treatment to help you adapt to life with tinnitus.
-The most common and effective treatment plans for tinnitus include: